What You’ll Learn

 Boilerplate Pages

 After publishing a boilerplate page on your child sites, the page looks normal, just like any other WordPress page.
 After it’s created, the page will be visible normally in the WP > Pages > All Pages page on child sites.
-However, on the MainWP Dashboard side, the list of created Boilerplate pages is available in the MainWP > Extensions > Boilerplate page, in the Boilerplate Pages tab.
+However, on the MainWP Dashboard side, the list of created Boilerplate pages is available in the MainWP > Add-ons > Boilerplate page, in the Boilerplate Pages tab.
 From here, you can Edit and Delete Boilerplate pages.Create a Boilerplate Page

 Compose the page using tokens as needed